 My first step in evaluating Mint alternatives was to use dozens of budgeting and investment tracking apps.
 I've used each of the tools in our list extensively, with the exception of Pocketsmith and CountAbout (I'm working on those two now).
 I've also undertaken indepth research into these and more than 25 other options.

 In evaluating these apps, I focused on the following key criteria:

 - Ability to consolidate all accounts in one place

 What is the best free alternative to Mint?

-Personal Capital is the best free Mint replacement.
+Personal Capital (Empower) is the best free Mint replacement.
 It comes with nearly every feature Mint offers, and many additional tools.
 It’s particularly well suited for those who want to manage all of their money in one place, including investments.